 The principal activities of the Company are to act as a holding and investments company for specific businesses belonging to the controlling shareholder - Anheuser-Busch Inbev - of the Company and the provision of loans within the Anheuser-Busch Inbev group.
-As disclosed in Note 8, in 2018 the Board of Directors of the Company approved the sale of its operating subsidiaries to a related party and the sale transaction was executed on 23 March 2018.
+In 2018 the Board of Directors of the Company approved the sale of its operating subsidiaries to a related party and the sale transaction was executed on 23 March 2018.
 Effective from March 2018, the Company engages primarily to investment holding of financial assets.
 The separate financial statements were prepared on a non-going concern basis because of management's intention to cease activities.
 For more information, refer to Note 2 below.